Note: This is a guest post from Jay Harrington of Life and Whim.

 In this sense, ambition, itself, is not a bad thing.
 In fact, it’s a very good thing.
 If humans did not want for more then we’d still be living in caves, without access to basic, modern human necessities such as electricity and clean water, nor marvels of human ingenuity such as modern medicine, art, and technology.

 Problems arise when we allow the unending pursuit of growth and acquisition to inhibit our pursuit of happiness.
 Both ambitions—happiness and growth—can coexist, but only in balance.
-Growth can crowd out happiness if you’re not careful.
+Growth can crowd out a happy life if you’re not careful.

 One of the most important and growing costs of the modern way of life is ‘cultural fraud’: the promotion of images and ideals of ‘the good life’ that serve the economy but do not meet psychological needs, nor reflect social realities. —Richard Eckersley